jstedfast/MimeKit/README.md

 }
 ```

-Once again, to register your OpenPgpContext, you can use the following code snippet:
+Once again, to register your `OpenPgpContext`, you can use the following code snippet:

 ```csharp
 CryptographyContext.Register (typeof (MyGnuPGContext));